Navigation Menu

 • Address: Dubai

-While I now travel with my husband, I have spent the last 7 years travelling alone, and as a woman I am a huge advocate for travelling solo.
+I have spent the last 20 years travelling alone, and as am a huge advocate for travelling solo as a woman.
 I was never willing to forgo a trip just because friends didn’t want to come along, and the experiences I gained from travelling solo have done wonders for my confidence and really shaped who I am today.

 Not only does travelling alone completely push you out of your comfort zone, it forces you to interact with those who you wouldn’t normally interact with.
 You’re free to wander at your own will, and don’t have to compromise your bucket list or itinerary to suit the needs of others!